JuliaQuant/MarketData.jl/docs/source/index.rst

 The MarketData package provides open-source financial data for research and testing.

 The data is from `Quandl <http://www.quandl.com/WIKI>`_ and is free end-of-day stock data.
 It is public domain without restrictions.

-The TimeSeries TimeArray data structure is used to store the data, but conversion to other data structures, including DataFramea and AxisArrays, is supported.
+The TimeSeries TimeArray data structure is used to store the data, but conversion to other data structures, including DataFrames and AxisArrays, is supported.

 Contents
 --------